-In case your application is approved, you’ll be requested to proceed to the biometrics.
+In case they approve your application, you’ll proceed to the biometrics.

-Line up on the queue to have your picture taken.
-Simply look straight on the webcam till the flash seems.
+Line up in the queue to have your picture taken.
+Look straight on the webcam till the flash seems.
 You can ask the operator to look at your image, to know if it’s captured appropriately.

 Subsequently, go to the fingerprints area.
 On the fingerprint scanner, place your right and left thumbs and index fingers one by one.
 The operator will guide you on how to do it correctly.

-Lastly, go to the queue for the signature capture.
+Last, go to the queue for the signature capture.
 You need to sign on the signature pad, much like the way you sign on paper.
 Verify on the computer to see if you’ve signed appropriately.
-You might repeat this step several times in case your signature was not captured correctly.
+You might repeat this step several times in case they can’t capture your signature correctly.

 5. Await Your Acknowledgment Receipt

-After you’re accomplished your biometrics, you’ll be requested to write down your name and sign on a logbook.
-You’ll then be issued an acknowledgment receipt.
+After you’re accomplished your biometrics, they’ll request that you write your name and sign on a logbook.
+They would then issue an acknowledgment receipt.

-Don’t anticipate that you’ll get voter’s ID to be issued immediately.
-Recently, the COMELEC has stopped issuing this ID with the plan for issuance of national ID system.
+Don’t expect that you’ll get a voter’s ID to be issued immediately.
+Recently, the COMELEC has stopped issuing this ID with the plan for the issuance of the national ID system.

-At this point, you aren’t a registered voter yet.
+With this step, you aren’t a registered voter yet.
 Your application will need approval by the Election Registration Board (ERB).
-After the ERB checked your data, you will likely be in the voters list of your city, district, metropolis, or municipality.
+The ERB will check your data in the master voter’s list of your city, district, metropolis, or municipality.

-Voter’s registration should be accomplished as soon as possible.
+Accomplish voter registration as soon as possible.
 If you’re already a registered voter, you shouldn’t register every time there’s an upcoming election.

-Nevertheless, it is advisable to apply for reactivation of your voters registration file in case you didn’t vote in two previous elections.
-COMELEC places you in their deactivated voter’s registration list.
+It is advisable to apply for reactivation of your voters’ registration file in case you didn’t vote in two previous elections.
+COMELEC places you on their deactivated voter’s registration list.

-Whenever you transfer to a new city or town, it is best to apply for a change of voter’s registration file on the local COMELEC office of your new place of residence.
-In doing so, you don’t need to go far to get to your previous place every election.
+Whenever you transfer to a new city or town, it is best to apply for a change of voter registration file on the local COMELEC office of your new place of residence.
+In doing so, you need not go far to get to your previous place every election.

-Likewise, those that got married after registering as a single person (together with ladies who wish to use their husband’s surname) and others who’ve modified their civil standing are required to file for a correction of their voters registration file.
+Likewise, those that got married after registering as a single person (together with ladies who wish to use their husband’s surname) and others who’ve changed their civil standing need to file for a correction of their voter’s registration file.